david-c-surbey/sharp-s/README.md

 ```

-see-also-attached-files-heroku forwindows and heroku forcli in windows
+see-also-attached-files-heroku for windows and heroku, for cli in windows; both files, unused so far.